Phalanxia/Maid-IRC/README.md

 $ npm install -g maid-irc
 ```

 If you don't wish to install globally, just omit '-g'.

-However, this means you will be required to build Maid-IRC in order to use the client.
+**Note:** Installing without NPM or a prebuilt will require you to build Maid-IRC.
+See [below](#building).

 ## Building